With the PSI entering the “unhealthy” range, the Singapore haze can cause a major dent in your monthly budget. Here’s what to watch out for.

 It’s time to crunch numbers–about $15 per cab ride, versus being teary eyed, nauseous, and paying doctor’s bills.
 Most of the time, the taxi may be the better choice.

-Quite a few outdoor yoga sessions and cycling sessions will be postponed as a result of the haze.
+Outdoor yoga sessions, HIIT, cycling and running sessions may have to be postponed or rescheduled as a result of the haze.
 So here’s a money-saving reminder: many of these programmes come with a time limit as well as a given number of sessions.

 For example, a yoga package may have 10 sessions, but require you to complete those sessions within a month.
 Remember to check these details if you postpone sessions, so they aren’t wasted by expiry.

-Weigh the cost of going out against the potential medical bills–for the most part, it’s not worth playing the hero.
-Stay indoors, lest you choke yourself and your wallet.
+Weigh the cost of exercising outdoors against the potential medical bills–for the most part, it’s not worth it.

 Photo Credit: Brian Jeffrey Beggerly